untiager/EpiGimp-SIMULATED-/README.md

   - Real-time color switching while drawing
   - Default color is black

+### Multi-Layer System
+EpiGimp features a comprehensive multi-layer drawing system that allows you to create complex compositions with independent drawing layers.

+#### Layer Management
+- **Add New Layer**: Click the "Add" button in the layer panel to create a new drawing layer
+- **Select Layer**: Click on any layer in the panel to select it for drawing or editing
+- **Delete Layer**: Select a layer and click "Delete" to remove it permanently
+- **Clear Layer**: Select a layer and click "Clear" to erase all content while keeping the layer
+- **Layer Visibility**: Click the eye icon on any layer to toggle its visibility on/off

+#### Layer Panel Features
+- **Scrollable Interface**: Use mouse wheel to scroll through unlimited layers when they exceed panel height
+- **Dynamic Layout**: Add/Delete/Clear buttons automatically position below layers regardless of count
+- **Visual Selection**: Selected layer highlighted with green background
+- **Hover Feedback**: Layers highlight when mouse hovers over them
+- **Smart Naming**: Layers automatically named "Layer 1", "Layer 2", etc. with intelligent gap reuse

+#### Layer Workflow
+1. **Load Image**: Start by loading a background image (automatically creates background layer)
+2. **Create Layers**: Click "Add" to create new drawing layers for different elements
+3. **Select & Draw**: Click a layer to select it, then use the crayon tool to draw on that specific layer
+4. **Layer Operations**:
+   - Toggle visibility to see how different layers interact
+   - Delete unwanted layers completely
+   - Clear layers to start over while preserving layer structure
+5. **Save**: All visible layers automatically composite when saving the image

+#### Layer Benefits
+- **Non-destructive editing**: Draw on separate layers without affecting others
+- **Organization**: Separate different elements (outlines, colors, details) onto different layers
+- **Flexibility**: Hide/show layers to experiment with different combinations
+- **Safety**: Clear or delete individual layers without losing other work
+- **Unlimited layers**: Create as many layers as needed for complex compositions

+#### Layer Navigation
+- **Mouse Wheel Scrolling**: Scroll up/down in the layer panel to navigate many layers
+- **Automatic Scrollbar**: Visual scrollbar appears when scrolling is needed
+- **Button Accessibility**: Management buttons stay at bottom regardless of layer count
+- **Responsive UI**: Panel adapts to any number of layers without overlap issues

 ### Undo/Redo System
 - **Full History Management**: Up to 50 operations stored in memory
 - **Command Pattern Implementation**: Each drawing stroke is a reversible command